 While Rainbow Beach is known for its access to the world’s most iconic natural sand island, it has many of its own natural beauty to behold.
 This is particularly true for Seary’s Creek, which is just south of Rainbow Beach.

 Seary’s Creek is a popular creek area on mainland Australia in Rainbow Beach.
-It is considered a part of the Great National Sandy ParkOpens in a new tab. which stretches an impressive 56,000 hectares and includes Fraser Island.
+It is considered a part of the Great National Sandy Park which stretches an impressive 56,000 hectares and includes Fraser Island.

 This beautiful and unique creek is known for its slightly golden orange colour, clear waters, and sandy shorelines.